Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal mediation analysis of the MIMIC-IV data: Sparse functional causal mediation analysis with a zero-inflated outcome

 \tikzset{ box/.style={rectangle, draw, text centered, minimum height=2em}, path/.style={->,>=stealth,thick} }

-As illustrated in Figure \ref{fig:causaldiagram}, the causal mediation analysis of interest involves a binary treatment $A$, a zero-inflated count outcome $Y$, a $p$-dimensional vector of baseline covariates $\mathbf{X}$, and a time-varying mediator $M(t)$ as a function of time.
-Notice that the time $t$ is rescaled so that $t \in [0,1]$.
+As illustrated in Figure \ref{fig:causaldiagram}, the causal mediation analysis of interest involves a binary treatment $A$, a zero-inflated count outcome $Y$, a $p_x$-dimensional vector of baseline covariates $\mathbf{X}$, and a time-varying mediator $M(t)$ as a function of time.
+Without loss of generality, we rescale the time $t$ so that $t \in [0,1]$.
 We explore a study with a sample of $n$ individuals, where each pertains to either the treatment group with $A_i=1$, or the control group with $A_i=0$, for $i=1,\ldots,n$.
 The functional mediator $M(t)$ is a function of time and is therefore a smooth stochastic process.
-For each individual $i$, discrete observations $M_{ij}$ of the mediator occur at $T$ regularly spaced time points $t_j$ with $j=1,\ldots,T$, and are regarded as realisations of the underlying smooth process.
-The underlying smooth process $M(t)$ can be constructed as a functional data object from the discrete observations using a variety of methods \citep{fdarmatlab}.
-The end-point outcome $Y_i$ is measured at the end of the study.
+For each individual $i$, discrete observations $\Tilde{M}_i(t_{ij})$ of the mediator occur at $T_i$ irregularly spaced time points $t_{ij}$ with $j=1,\ldots,T_i$, and are regarded as realisations, potentially contaminated with measurement errors, of the underlying smooth process.
+We assume that the end-point outcome $Y_i$ is measured at the end of the study.
 The baseline covariates $\mathbf{X}$ include variables that confound the relation between $A$ and $Y$, the relation between $M(t)$ and $Y$, or the relation between $A$ and $M(t)$, and are not affected by $A$.
 Both the treatment assignment and baseline covariate measurement take place at the beginning of the study.

 The causal estimands are defined in Section \ref{subsec2.1} followed by a discussion on the relevant identifying assumptions in Section \ref{subsec2.2}.
 In \ref{subsec2.3}, we present nonparametric identification results of the causal effects.